shawntmeyer/AVDClientKiosk/README.md

 #### Multi-App Kiosk

-When the operating system of the client device is Windows 11 22H2 or greater, and the **AVDClientShell** switch parameter is <u>not</u> specified, the device is configured using the [Multi-App Kiosk Assigned Access CSP](https://learn.microsoft.com/en-us/windows/iot/iot-enterprise/customize/multi-app-kiosk).
-The user interface experience with the `ShowDisplaySettings` parameter selected is shown in the video and pictures below.
+When the operating system of the client device is Windows 11 22H2 or greater, and the `AVDClientShell` switch parameter is <u>not</u> specified, the device is configured using the [Multi-App Kiosk Assigned Access CSP](https://learn.microsoft.com/en-us/windows/iot/iot-enterprise/customize/multi-app-kiosk).

+The user interface experience with the `ShowDisplaySettings` switch parameter selected is shown in the video and figures below.
+You can also see that the remote desktop connection automatically launched because it was the only resource assigned to the user.

 https://github.com/user-attachments/assets/b85689b2-8f15-4177-9f4e-ad012d5dce51

+The figure below illustrates the Multi-App interface and the ease at which a user can have multiple sessions open.

 **Figure 2:** Multi-App Showing a client connection

 ![Multi-App Showing a client connection](docs/media/multi-app-showing-client-and-connection.png)

+The figure below illustrates the Settings applet restricted to allow the user to adjust display settings.
+This would primarily be used in a multi-monitor scenario.

 **Figure 3:** Multi-App Showing Display Settings